Osman Ahmed: Peace treaty with Bimaal

-Conflict with the Ethiopian Empire

-The British, Italians, and Ethiopians partitioned Greater Somalia into spheres of influence, cutting into the previous nomadic grazing system and Somali civilizational network that connected port cities with those of the interior.
-The Ethiopian Emperor Menelik's Somali expedition, consisting of an army of 15,000 men, made a deep push into the vicinity of Luuq in Somalia.
-However, his troops were soundly defeated by the Sultanate of the Geledi, with only 200 soldiers returning alive and were heavily traumatized.
-The Ethiopians subsequently refrained from further expeditions into the interior of Somalia but continued to attack the people in the Ogaden by plundering the nomads of their livestock numbering in the hundreds of thousands.

 Battle of Hudur

 Many Somalis were somewhat willing to join and/or support the Dervish Army led by Mohammed Abdullah Hassan simply because of his anti-foreign stance.
 Sultan Osman and many other leaders in the South Somalia regions had begun opening diplomatic channels for negotiation with the Dervish.
 Despite mutual admirations, negotiations foundered due largely to the Gobroon Dynasty and others distrust of the Dervish as a result of the Dervish army slaughtering Maay speaking people and the personal feud assassination of Sheikh Uways al-Barawi by the Dervishes, Uways was a prominent Sheikh in the region.
-Over 30,000 soldiers from almost all the Maay-speaking tribes led by Sultan Osman inflicted a stunning defeat and repelled the Dervish from all Geledi Sultanate's territory.
-This defeat and, the British and the soldiers of Haaji Waraabe ("Haji the Hyena") striking the Dervish settlements in North Somalia had ended the reign of the Dervish and Mohammed Abdullah Hassan.
+Over 30,000 soldiers from almost all the Maay-speaking tribes led by Sultan Osman inflicted a stunning defeat and repelled the Dervish from all Geledi Sultanate's territory at the Battle of Hudur.This defeat and, the British and the soldiers of Haaji Waraabe ("Haji the Hyena") striking the Dervish settlements in North Somalia had ended the reign of the Dervish and Mohammed Abdullah Hassan.

-Treaties with Italians
+Benadir revolt and Treaties with Italians

 Osman signed treaties with the Italians for the protectorate in 1902.
 However, Uways al Barawi from Barawa was not happy with the Italian presence and would organize a movement known as the Muslim Brotherhood leading the Banadir revolt in 1906, but it was crushed by Italian forces in 1908.
 By 1911, the small remnant kingdom of the once-powerful Geledi state formally ended and was incorporated under direct Italian administration.
 Sultan Osman remained a notable figure and the leading traditional figure in Afgooye and would die in the early 1920s.